 At age sixteen, when I daydreamed about what my grown-up life would be like, I thought about make-out sessions with Brad Pitt (from his Legends of the Fall days), owning a revolving closet (like Cher in Clueless), and traveling the world.

-Untangling superhero underwear from inside-out, mud-covered pants was not part of that dream, yet it is a weekly part of my reality.
+Untangling superhero underwear from inside-out, mud-covered pants was not part of that dream, but it’s a weekly part of my reality.

 Because trust me, you do not want a crayon to melt in your dryer.